orgua/OneWireHub/README.md

 - **DS2411 Serial Number** (use DS2401 with same family code 0x01)
 - **DS2413 Dual channel addressable switch with input-sensing**
 - DS2423 4kb 1-Wire RAM with Counter
+- **DS2431 1kb protected EEPROM (also known as DS1972 or DS28E07 same ID)**
 - DS2433 4Kb 1-Wire EEPROM
 - **DS2438 Smart Battery Monitor, measures temperature, 2x voltage and current, 10bit**
 - DS2450 4 channel A/D
 - **DS2890 Single channel digital potentiometer - extended to 1-4 CH**

+Note: **Bold printed devices are feature-complete and were mostly tested with a DS9490 (look into the regarding example-file for more information)**

 ### Features:
 - supports up to 32 slaves (8 is standard setting), adjust HUB_SLAVE_LIMIT in OneWireHub.h to safe RAM & program space